 We would like to hear from you if you think we have done something well or if you have suggestions on how we could do something differently.
 Equally, we want to know if you are unhappy with the service provided or have a complaint.

-If your compliment, complaint or concern is about a GP, dentist, pharmacy or optician, you should contact:
+Please note if your compliment, complaint or concern is about a GP, dentist, pharmacy or optician, you should contact:

 You should make a complaint within 12 months of the event(s) concerned or within 12 months of becoming aware that you have something to complain about.
 However, it is much easier to deal with your complaint if it is made as soon as possible after the event.

 The first stage of the Complaints Procedure is called Local Resolution.
-Your complaint should be made in the first instance to the NHS organisation or primary care practitioner providing the service (e.g. doctor, nurse, GP, dentist, pharmacist or the PALS).
-It may be that your concerns can be resolved without making a formal complaint.
-However if you do wish to pursue a complaint you can do this in writing, verbally, face to face or by email to the primary care practitioner, NHS organisation concerned or alternatively it is your right to make your complaint verbally a member of the complaints team will put this in writing for you.
-You will be given the opportunity to discuss your concerns with a member of the Complaints Team and say what you would like as an outcome.
+Your complaint should be made in the first instance to the NHS organisation or primary care practitioner providing the service (e.g. to the doctor, nurse, GP, dentist, pharmacist or the PALS); it may be that your concerns can be resolved without making a formal complaint.
+However if you do wish to pursue a complaint you can do this in writing, verbally, face to face or by email to the primary care practitioner, NHS organisation concerned or alternatively it is your right to make your complaint directly to the service commissioner.

-Following an investigation into your complaint you will be sent a formal response from our Chief Officer, including an explanation of our consideration of your complaint, an honest explanation, conclusions that we have reached in respect of your complaint, any remedial action that is considered to be appropriate and confirmation that the action has been taken or that it will be actioned.
+Following an investigation into your complaint you will be sent a formal response from our Clinical Accountable Officer, including an explanation of our consideration of your complaint, an honest explanation, conclusions that we have reached in respect of your complaint, any remedial action that is considered to be appropriate and confirmation that the action has been taken or that it will be actioned.